FAQ for Perspective Students about Graduate Programs

 How many credits can I take as a non degree-seeking student?
 You can take as many prerequisite undergraduate courses as a nondegree-seeking student as necessary.
 However, only 6 graduate credits obtained as a nondegree-seeking student (at FAU or at another institution) can be applied to a graduate degree.

 My goal is to teach mathematics at a community college, what degree program do I need?
-Florida state law requires at least 18 credits of graduate-level coursework to be eligible to teach at a community college.
-HOWEVER, this is the MINIMUM requirement.
+Because of accreditation requirements, state colleges and universities expect students to complete at least 18 credits of graduate-level mathematics coursework before being allowed to teach HOWEVER, this is the MINIMUM requirement.
 Each community college has its own standards concerning the qualifications and/or degrees necessary to teach there.
 We strongly recommend that you contact the specific community colleges where you may be interested in teaching and find out what qualifications are necessary BEFORE pursuing this career path.
 In any case, you must have the prerequisite undergraduate mathematics courses to enroll in graduate courses in mathematics or to be accepted into a graduate degree program.
 See the question above for a list of prerequisite undergraduate courses.

 I am an international student, but I am currently at another US institution, do I need to submit a TOEFL score?
 If you will receive a degree from a US institution before attending FAU AND you have been in the United States for at least 2 years, then you do not need to submit a TOEFL score.
 Otherwise a recent TOEFL score is required.